wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     You can run `docker logs wis2box-ftp` to check if the FTP service is running correctly.

 !!!
 Note
-    To change the username/password for the wis2box-ftp edit the file `ftp.env` and set your own values for FTP_USER and FTP_PASS:
+    To change the username/password for the wis2box FTP service, edit the file `ftp.env` and set your own values for `FTP_USER` and `FTP_PASS`:

     ```console
     FTP_USER=wis2box